teachingaway/teachingaway.github.io/pages/patent-services.md

 - No Presumption of Validity.
 In federal court, patents are presumed valid.
 35 USC §282.
 This gives plaintiff an advantage from the outset.
 In an IPR, however, there is no presumption that the patent is valid.
 The parties start an IPR on equal footing.

 - Lower Burden of Proof.
-In federal court, the defendant needs to present clear and convincing evidence of invalidity. [*Microsoft Corp. v. i4i*, 131 S.Ct.
+In federal court, the defendant needs to present "clear and convincing" evidence of invalidity. [*Microsoft Corp. v. i4i*, 131 S.Ct.
 2238, 2242 (2011)](http://scholar.google.com/scholar_case?case=18084304855984673909).
-In an IPR, a patent can be invalidated by a mere "preponderance of the evidence."
+In an IPR, a patent can be invalidated by a mere "preponderance" of the evidence.
 [35 USC §316(e)](http://www.law.cornell.edu/uscode/text/35/316).

 - Broad Claim Interpretation.
 In federal court, patent claims are interpreted according to their "ordinary and customary meaning."
 At an IPR, claims are interpreted according to their "broadest reasonable construction."
-When claims are interpreted broadly, it is easier to invalidate them with prior art.
+Since claims are interpreted broadly, it is easier to invalidate them with prior art.

 - Time Pressure on Patent Owner.
-Even if the parties settle, the PTAB may decide to continue the proceeding on its own, and even invalidate the patent.
-The farther along the IPR moves, the more likely the PTAB is to continue it, even after a settlement.
-This gives patent owners an incentive to settle early, on terms favorable to the petitioner (the party challenging the patent's validity).
+The IPR procedure puts time pressure on patent owners to settle quickly.
+This is because PTAB has the authority to continue an IPR even after the parties settle.
+The farther along the IPR moves before settlement, the more likely the PTAB is to continue it despite a settlement between the parties.

 **Risks**.
 There is some "estoppel" risk involved in an IPR.
 A party that challenges a patent in an IPR and loses will not be able to challenge that patent again in federal court on any invalidity grounds that it asserted or "reasonably could have asserted" in the IPR.
 Put differently, a patent that survives an IPR becomes stronger.